 The academics always have new and interesting things to share due to their on-going research within the field.
 They ensure that the lectures and seminars are exciting and engaging, which makes those 9am starts much easier!
 They really take on board student feedback through termly anonymous questionnaires to ensure that lectures constantly improve termly.
-The staff within the Department care about making their lectures enjoyable for us students.
+The staff care about making their lectures enjoyable for us students.

 Supervisor meetings ensure that you don’t feel alone whilst at university.
 They have been really beneficial during my time at York.
 I also know that my supervisor is only an email away if I ever feel like I need someone to talk to regarding my studies.
 Having a member of staff who you feel able to talk to is really important whilst at university.